39 Melakhot: Grinding

 For most practical applications the use of medicines on the Sabbath, there are primarily two categories of non-life-threatening (Pikuaḥ Nefesh) illnesses and maladies.
-They are either Mayḥush b'Alma or Ḥoleh Kol Gufo.
+They are either Meiḥush b'Al'ma or Ḥoleh Kol Gufo.
 In many or most practical applications for non-trained personnel, there are practically only three category levels (1, 4, & 7) as the line of distinction between them can often be difficult to ascertain for the untrained and it may prove dangerous to underestimate the condition.